Gordon Monro : Represented Artist

 Artist website: http://www.gommog.com

-Monro's works have been performed in Europe, Asia, North America, Australia and New Zealand, and broadcast nationally on ABC Radio.
-His tape piece Dry Rivers was awarded an honourable mention in the 1996 Prix Ars Electronica (Linz, Austria); his piece The Voice of the Phoenix (2) for bass flute or contrabass flute and tape was joint prize-winner at the First Australian Flute Composition Competition held in Brisbane in 1999 and was selected as an ISCM recommended work for the ISCM World Music Days in Romania in 1999.
-In 2007 his video Dissonant Particles was selected for the inaugural Visual Music Marathon in Boston, U.S.A.; his video Triangular Vibrations appeared on the DVD Synchresis produced by the Australian Network for Art and Technology in 2007.
+Monro's musical works have been performed in Europe, Asia, North America, Australia and New Zealand, and broadcast nationally on ABC Radio.
+His tape piece Dry Rivers was awarded an honourable mention in the 1996 Prix Ars Electronica (Linz, Austria); his piece The Voice of the Phoenix (2) for bass flute or contrabass flute and tape was joint prize-winner at the First Australian Flute Composition Competition (Brisbane, 1999) and was selected as an ISCM recommended work for the ISCM World Music Days in Romania in 1999.
+In 2007 his video Dissonant Particles was selected for the inaugural Visual Music Marathon in Boston, U.S.A.
+In visual art Monro has held a number of solo exhibitions in Melbourne and Ballarat (where he is based) and twice been a finalist in the Fremantle Print Award.
+In 2016-17 his real-time installation Nanocosm was shown at Stephen McLaughlan Gallery, Melbourne, at the Art Gallery of Ballarat and at the 2016 International Generative Art Conference, Florence, Italy.